Council for European Palestinian Relations: Leadership

-The director of CEPR is Arafat Shoukri, who is also the executive director of the Palestinian Return Centre.
+The director of CEPR was Arafat Shoukri, who is also the executive director of the Palestinian Return Centre.
+Ramy Abdu was the assistant director and Palestine Office Manager in Gaza.

 Notwithstanding, on several occasions Shoukri has denied being a Hamas advocate.
 An article posted by Haaretz reports Shoukri declaring: “The CEPR is a non profit organisation and is not affiliated to any political party whether inside or outside Palestine.”
 However, Shoukri played a prominent role in the negotiations to include Hamas-controlled Gaza into the political process aimed to reach a peaceful agreement between Israel and the Fatah-controlled Palestinian Authority.

 The Comité de Bienfaisance et de secours aux Palestiniens (CBSP) was designated a terrorist entity in 2003 by the U.S. Department of the Treasury.

 Controversy

-Hamas was included in the blacklist EU-designated terrorist groups in 2003, but the European Union later withdrew the designation in December 2014.
-Hamas is still banned by Jordan and designated a terrorist organization by the United States, Canada, Israel, and Japan.
+Hamas was included in the blacklist EU-designated terrorist groups in 2003.
+Hamas is banned by Jordan and designated a terrorist organization by the United States, the EU, Canada, Israel, and Japan.

 CEPR was outlawed by Israel in December 2013.
 As a consequence, the Israeli authorities are authorized to confiscate CEPR’s money and to try its members, associates and contributors.
 Among the implications of the 2013 designation as an “illicit association” is that four European members of Parliament who are also members of CEPR are in danger of arrest on entering Israel.
 An article recently published by The Independent revealed that the European members of Parliament involved were the British Labour member of European Parliament Richard Howitt, the German representative Alexandra Thein, Swiss member of Parliament Geri Müller and British member of Parliament Norman Warner.
-Norman Warner was “was a health minister in Prime Minister Tony Blair’s government, and now serves on the All-Party Parliamentary Group for Palestine.”
+Norman Warner “was a health minister in Prime Minister Tony Blair’s government, and now serves on the All-Party Parliamentary Group for Palestine.”
 According to the same article, Clare Short, the former British International Development Secretary who resigned in 2003, could also be arrested as she was a prominent member of CEPR at the time of the CEPR’s designation.